miriamposner/unix/getting_started_with_commandline.md

 # Getting started with Unix

+Every Mac comes equipped with a program called Terminal.
+This program allows you to communicate via typing with your Unix operating system.
+(Sometimes people call this using the command line.)
+Why would you want to do this?
+While graphical user interfaces (GUIs) are convenient, using the command line allows you to perform actions programmatically and to chain actions together so that, in many cases, you can perform a task much more quickly (or, in some cases, at all).
+Plus you look cool.

+You’ll hear the terms terminal, bash, shell, CLI, command line, and Unix used frequently (and often overlapping) to refer to this kind of work.
+[Here's an explanation of these terms](https://www.geeksforgeeks.org/difference-between-terminal-console-shell-and-command-line/).
+For now, it’s really just important to know that we’re working in the terminal.

+Before we get started, download this file of sample data and decompress it.
+Make sure you’ll be able to find it again later.

 ## 1. Open your terminal
 ![Open your terminal](steps-getting_started_with_unix/step-0.jpeg)

-Every Mac comes equipped with a program called **Terminal.** This program allows you to communicate via typing with your Unix operating system. ([about:blank](about:blank)Sometimes people call this **using the command line.**) Why would you want to do this?
+Every Mac comes equipped with a program called **Terminal.** This program allows you to communicate via typing with your Unix operating system.
+(Sometimes people call this **using the command line.**) Why would you want to do this?
 While graphical user interfaces (GUIs) are convenient, using the command line allows you to perform actions programmatically and to chain actions together so that, in many cases, you can perform a task much more quickly (or, in some cases, at all).
 Plus you look cool.

 You'll hear the terms terminal, bash, shell, CLI, command line, and Unix used frequently (and often overlapping) to refer to this kind of work.
-[Here's an explanation of these terms](https://www.geeksforgeeks.org/difference-between-terminal-console-shell-and-command-line/).
-For now, it's really just important to know that we're working in the terminal.
+[Here's an explanation of these terms.](https://www.geeksforgeeks.org/difference-between-terminal-console-shell-and-command-line/) For now, it's really just important to know that we're working in the terminal.

-To get started, use your computer's search function (or press **command** and the **space bar**) and search for the terminal.
-Then open it!
+Before we get started, download [this file of sample data](https://www.dropbox.com/s/x0i689m2lfivb3i/commandline.zip?dl=1) and decompress it.
+Make sure you'll be able to find it again later.

 ## 2. What are we looking at?
 ![What are we looking at?](steps-getting_started_with_unix/step-1.jpeg)